SyndiShanX/Update-Classes/README.md

 Place the Old Class on Line above the New Class (Don't leave Blank Lines)

+## Website
+I have also added this script to my Website: https://syndishanx.github.io/Website/Update_Classes.html

 ## To Run Script:

 #### Requirements: Python